crofty/mapstatic/README.md

 ![UK](http://matchingnotes.com/images/uk.png)

-Alternatively, you can specify a central latitude and longitude and specify the width and height that you want the image to be.
+Alternatively, you can specify a central latitude and longitude and specify the width and height.

 ```.bash
 mapstatic map silicon-roundabout.png \